 In the early days of the Church, it was not uncommon for women to participate in giving blessings of healing (see the Church's Gospel Topics essay "Joseph Smith’s Teachings about Priesthood, Temple, and Women").
 In fact, by 1880, women had developed a ritual to help those who were about to give birth, often calling this a "washing and anointing previous to confinement" (The First Fifty Years of the Relief Society, 539).

 Naturally, many questions arose within the Church about the role of women administering these blessings.
-A recent book released by the Church, The First Fifty Years of the Relief Society, details women's role in the formation of the Church and the beginning of the Relief Society.
+A book released by the Church, The First Fifty Years of the Relief Society, details women's role in the formation of the Church and the beginning of the Relief Society.
 Contained within this volume are many previously unpublished and significant Church history documents that shed light on these early practices.

 And though there are many new documents within the book, this is not the first time the topic has been addressed by Church leaders.
 Here are a few of those insights from The First Fifty Years of the Relief Society and other Church sources.